ryuheechul/nixos-terraform/README.md

 > [!NOTE]
 > This is nothing to do with the terraform the tool but the concept terraforming.

-A quick and dirty way to make your freshly spun NixOS instance little more inhabitable.
+A quick and dirty way to make your freshly spun NixOS instance a little more habitable.

-## Motivations
+## Motivation

 Where the heck is `/etc/nixos/configuration.nix` on my freshly spun NixOS LXC container?
 How can I install anything to make the life easier for this initial phase of trying to do something in here? (especially when `nix-shell -p ponysay` doesn't work immediately!)